 “Fine.
 Everything is lovely”

 The waiter walks away, unaware of both the trouble in the kitchen and the two faced lie he has just been told.
-If he were to listen closely he would hear the bitter mutterings that follow.
+If he were to keep listening, he would hear the bitter mutterings that follow.
 “Dreadful food.
 We are never coming here again!” and, “I will destroy this place on TripAdvisor!”

 Brits will sometimes go to great lengths to avoid confrontation.
 “It could be worse”, “mustn’t grumble” and, “at least we got a nice dessert.”